Breakthrough/PySceneDetect/manual/api/scene_manager.rst

    objects of the start and end times for each detected scene

 This example is a modified version of
-`the api_test.py file <https://github.com/Breakthrough/PySceneDetect/blob/master/api_test.py>`_,
+`the api_test.py file <https://github.com/Breakthrough/PySceneDetect/blob/master/tests/api_test.py>`_,
 and shows complete usage of a
 :py:class:`SceneManager <scenedetect.scene_manager.SceneManager>` object
-to perform content-aware scene detection using the :py:class:`ContentDetector <scenedetect.detectors.content_detector.ContentDetector>`, printing a list of scenes, and both saving/loading a stats file to make subsequent calls to the script (specifically the :py:meth:`detect_scenes <SceneManager.detect_scenes>` method) significantly faster.
+to perform content-aware scene detection using the :py:class:`ContentDetector <scenedetect.detectors.content_detector.ContentDetector>`, printing a list of scenes, and both saving/loading a stats file.

 .. code:: python